shawntabrizi/docsify-slides/README.md

 1. Responsive two column layout for your markdown pages.
 2. Reduced margins and spacing to maximize presentation real estate.
-3. `docsify` sidebar is closed by default, and closed sidebar behavior is [fixed on mobile screens](https://github.com/docsifyjs/docsify/issues/442).
+3. Closed sidebar behavior is [fixed on mobile screens](https://github.com/docsifyjs/docsify/issues/442).

 If you enable [`docsify-pagination`](https://github.com/imyelo/docsify-pagination):